Jia-Zhao1998/JiaPSET6/README.md

 - data: the raw data of single cell RNAseq of human and mouse white adipose tissue
 - code: source files for producing the figure
-- figure: the final figure
+- figure: the final figure for PSET6
 - raw: Intermediate data files produced by the scripts.
 These files are not git committed.

 ## Installation